Alzubair98/books/README.md

 4. "code ."
 To open the project on your local editor

 5. Please click on the "access link" so you can check the live demo
+6. you will need to run "npm run server"

 ## Authors :writing_hand: :busts_in_silhouette: